qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

      In case of existing methods, however, *argument less guessing* causes a problem: After obtaining a reference to the desired remote method by using the transmitted method hash, the *RMI endpoint* waits for the method arguments to appear on the *TCP* stream.
 When not sending any arguments, this will cause a timeout.
-Obviously, this timeout would be sufficient as an indicator that the corresponding method exists, but such time based approaches are not that reliable an error prone.
+Obviously, this timeout would be sufficient as an indicator that the corresponding method exists, but such time based approaches are not that reliable, error prone and usually slower.

-  2. *Polyglot argument* - In the case of non existing remote methods, method arguments corrupt the *TCP* stream, as they are not parsed by the server during the method call and are interpreted as the start of a new *RMI call* instead.
-As the method arguments usually not form a valid *RMI message*, this causes an exception on the server side and the corresponding *TCP* stream is closed by the server.
+  2. *Polyglot argument* - In the case of non existing remote methods, method arguments corrupt the *TCP* stream, as they are not read by the server during the method call and are interpreted as the start of a new *RMI call* instead.
+As the method arguments do not form a valid *RMI message*, this causes an exception on the server side and the corresponding *TCP* stream is closed by the server.
 However, if it is possible to send method arguments that form a valid *RMI call* on their own, stream corruption could be prevented and the *TCP* connection could be reused.

      In the case of existing methods, on the other hand, the corresponding method arguments need to invalidate the current *RMI call* to prevent the method from actually being invoked on the server side.

 In *rmg v3.3.0*, we implemented the second approach and looked for a corresponding *polyglot* method argument.
-Luckily, such a *polyglot* was surprisingly simply to find.
+Luckily, such a *polyglot* was surprisingly simple to find.

 *RMI messages* usually start with a *TransportConstant* as it was explained earlier.
 During method calls, this transport constant is always set to
 ``0x50``, but also other *TransportConstants* exist.
 In case of other *TransportConstants*, the structure of an *RMI message* differs from the above mentioned